criteo/chef-deployment-monitor/README.md

 # Credits

-This repo is based on the initial work of @schubergphilis in schubergphilis/chef-monitor-gem
+This repo is based on the initial work of [@schubergphilis](https://github.com/schubergphilis) in schubergphilis/chef-monitor-gem.
+Thanks a lot to him!